-Hospitality Center for the Homeless
+Hospitality Center for those who are Homeless (18+)

 Open mornings Monday through Friday 52 weeks a year.
 7am – 11am.
 Located at St. Mark’s Episcopal Church, 1509 Ridge Ave.
 Guests receive breakfast and a safe place to sleep.
 Job counselors provide advice, encouragement and workshops for guests seeking employment.
 Computer trainers assist with online applications and resumes.

-In 2018 we…
+In 2019 we…

 Every day of every week of every month all year long, there is a soup kitchen in one of our Evanston area faith communities.
 Soup kitchen and warming center schedule.
 We have served meals to an estimated 14,539 guests at four locations and have involved 3,472 volunteers in the soup kitchen program.